 The JSIS enshrined in Staff Regulations for officials and other agents of the Institutions provides for a reimbursement statistically of about 80% (in case of severe illness).
 The JSIS has established ceilings for a good many treatments.

-For what concerns occupational accidents and those occurring in private life, reimbursement of medical care costs is reduced from 100% to about 80% when retiring.
+For occupational accidents and those occurring in private life, reimbursement of medical care costs is reduced from 100% to about 80% when retiring.

 Supplementary insurance, which may be individual or collective, are offered by well-known insurance companies and are perfectly complementary to JSIS.
 Annual premiums vary greatly according to the coverage but, for supplementary hospitalisation policies, the annual premium is generally between €70 and €300, depending on age.

-Risk analysis show that such policies should be subscribed early.
+Risk analysis shows that such policies should be subscribed early.